-- Any person who makes a representation : - a. with respect to a mark not being a registered trade mark, to the effect that it is a registered trade mark; or - b. with respect to a part of a registered trade mark not being a part separately registered as a trade, to the effect that it is so registered; or - c. to the effect that a registered trade mark is registered in respect of any goods or services in respect of which it is not registered; or - d. to the effect that the registration of a trade mark gives an exclusive right to the use thereof in any circumstances in which, having regard to limitations entered on the register, the registration does not give that right, shall be guilty of an offence and shall on conviction be liable to a fine not exceeding one hundred twenty five pounds. - For the purposes of this section, the use in Cyprus in relation to a trade mark of the word "registered", or of any other word referring whether expressly or impliedly to registration, shall be deemed to import a reference to registration in the register, except:
+- 69. (1) Any person who makes a representation- - (a) with respect to a mark not being a registered trade mark, to the effect that it is a registered trade mark; or - Penalty for falsely representing a trade mark as registered. - (b) with respect to a part of a registered trade mark not being a part separately registered as a trade mark, to the effect that it is so registered; or - (c) to the effect that a registered trade mark is registered in respect of any goods in respect of which it is not registered; or - (d) to the effect that the registration of a trade mark gives an exclusive right to the use thereof in any circumstances in which, having regard to limitations entered on the register, the registration does not give that right, shall be liable on summary conviction to a fine of one hundred dollars.

-- a. where that word is used in physical association with other words delineated in characters at least as large as those in which that word is delineated and indicating that the reference is to registration as a trade mark under the law of a country outside Cyprus, being a country under the law of which the registration referred to is in fact in force; - b. where that word (being a word other than the word "registered") is of itself such as to indicate that the reference is to such registration as last aforesaid; or - c. where that word is used in relation to a mark registered as a trade mark under the law of a country outside Cyprus and in relation to goods or services to be exported to that country.
+- (2) For the purposes of this section, the use in Guyana in relation to a trade mark of the word "registered", or of any other word referring whether expressly or impliedly to registration, shall be deemed to import a reference to registration in the register, except- - (a) where that word is used in physical association with other words delineated in characters at least as large as those in which that word is delineated and indicating that the reference is to registration as a trade mark under the law of a country outside Guyana, being a country under the law of which the registration referred to is in fact in force; - (b) where that word (being a word other than the word "registered") is of itself such as to indicate that the reference is to such registration as last aforesaid; or - (c) where that word is used in relation to a mark registered as a trade mark under the law of a country outside Guyana and in relation to goods to be exported to that country.

-Miscellaneous. →
+Miscellaneous

-55. Change of form of trade connection not to be deemed to cause deception. →
+Change of form of trade connection not to be deemed to cause deception.

-The use of a registered trade mark in relation to goods or services between which and the person using it any form of connection in the course of trade subsists shall not be deemed to be likely to cause deception or confusion on the ground only that the trade mark has been, or is, used in relation to goods or services between which and that person or a predecessor in title of his a different form of connection in the course of trade subsisted or subsists.
+70. The use of a registered trade mark in relation to goods between which and the person using it any form of connection in the course of trade subsists shall not be deemed to be likely to cause deception or confusion on the ground only that the trade mark has been, or is, used in relation to goods between which and that person or a predecessor in title of his a different form of connection in the course of trade subsisted or subsists.

-56. Jointly owned trade marks. →
+Jointly owned trade marks.

-Where the relations between two or more persons interested in a trade mark are such that no one of them is entitled as between himself and the other or others of them to use it except:

-- a. on behalf of both or all of them; or - b. in relation to an article or services with which both or all of them are connected in the course of trade, those persons may be registered as joint proprietors of the trade mark, and this Law shall have effect in relation to any rights to the use of the trade mark vested in those persons as if those rights had been vested in a single person.
+- 71. Where the relations between two or more persons interested in a trade mark are such that no one of them is entitled as between himself and the other or others of them to use it except- - (a) on behalf of both or all of them; or - (b) in relation to an article with which both or all of them are connected in the course of trade, those persons may be registered as joint proprietors of the trade mark, and this Act shall have effect in relation to any rights to the use of the trade mark vested in those persons as if those rights had been vested in a single person.

-Subject as aforesaid, nothing in this Law shall authorise the registration of two or more persons who use a trade mark independently, or propose so to use it, as joint proprietors thereof.
+Subject as aforesaid, nothing in this Act shall authorise the registration of two or more persons who use a trade mark independently, or propose so to use it, as joint proprietors thereof.

-57. Trusts and equities. →
+Trusts and equities.